Beetlezebub/UltimateJavaRepository/Unit09/README.md

             `}`
         Asks each individual object to write hello

+A parent class can't be used as a reference for one of it's subclasses

 ## 9.6 - Polymorphism
 When calling methods in an inheritance relationship, you can utilize the Onbject class through inheritance At compile time, methods in or inherited by the declared type determine the correctness of non-static method call